-All that stuff that I wrote up there about the wonder that is this dark chocolate superfood quinoa bark .. all true, but not even the best reason to make it.
+All that stuff that I wrote up there about this Dark Chocolate Superfood Quinoa Bark .. all true, but not even the best reason to make it.
 You guys.. this stuff is LOADED with good for you ingredients.
 Think chia seeds, flax, quinoa, pistachios, pecans, cranberries.. you get the idea.

 Time Saving Tips and Tricks:

 Freezer: You bet!
 This is my favorite way to store quinoa bark.
-Follow recipe according to recipe directions and then store in an airtight ziplock bag.
+Follow recipe directions and then store in an airtight ziplock bag.
 When you need a snack.. pull out a little piece.
 You can eat it straight from the freezer or let it thaw a few minutes first.
 Either way, it's delightful!Print

 - 2 TBS coconut oil